tfoxo/System.Cor3/Source-Utils/Forms-ToolSuite/readme.md

 # NET45-Forms-ToolSuite

-This program was a general experiment.
+This program was a general experiment in a couple regards.

 The idea was to harness databinding as similarly to WPF as possible through NET35 semantics.
-I was targeting NET20 (Windows XP and 2000 user workstations).
+Initially targeting NET20 (Windows XP and 2000 user workstations) by using NET35's corelib, which enabled NET35 characteristics such as LINQ and EXTENSIONS via NET20.

+The project is now compiled targeting NET45.

 The source to this project is here to genrally serve historical/reference purposes, where I migrated it up here to